 The third trimester is the time to get your house in order, literally and figuratively.
 It’s also the time to make sure your partner has everything she needs in the way of support, comfort, convenience, and preparation for labor and delivery.

 Here are some things you need to know about what’s going on with your partner and your baby, and what you can do to make the third trimester as smooth as possible:

 Your partner is about to go through some very visible changes.
 Your baby is going to grow and grow fast.
 The relatively easy days of the second trimester, when your partner is first beginning to show, are gone.
 She’s likely to have breast soreness, cramping, foot aches, and backache.
 It’s your duty, in part, to help her be as comfortable as possible.
 Know that, sometimes, it’s going to be a losing battle.

 Your growing baby is going to zap a lot of your partner’s energy.
 She’ll likely sleep more frequently, but probably not sleep as well.
 In fact, she might not be able to sleep well at night at all.
 Sleeping on her side with a pillow between her knees is often the best way for her to get comfortable enough to sleep at this stage of pregnancy.

 If this is your partner’s first pregnancy, you might find yourself at the birthing center on more than one occasion.
-False contractions, known as Braxton-Hicks contractions, are relatively common, and they’re your partner’s body’s way of preparing for labor.
+False contractions, known as Braxton-Hicks contractions, are relatively common, and they are your partner’s body’s way of preparing for labor.

 Once your baby is born, sleep will come at a premium.
 Even if your partner plans on breastfeeding, there’s a good chance you’re going to have some seriously sleepless nights.
-Both of you should take advantage of it while you’re able.
+Both of you should take advantage of it while you’re able to.

 The final trimester of pregnancy can be a challenge, but in the end, you get your major award: a cooing baby, an entirely new person for whom you’re responsible.
-It’s then the real work will begin.
+This is when the real work will begin.